EndPointCorp/end-point-blog/2020/10/26/postgresql-finding-gaps-in-time-series-data.html.md

 (10 rows)
 ```

-Let's create our sample table and populate with data to simulate the situation we ran into:
+Let’s create our sample table and populate with data to simulate the situation we ran into:

 ```
 CREATE TABLE loader_manifest (filename text, batch char, status char, processed_at timestamptz);